 TRAVEL FOR "LA GUITARRA ESPAÑOLA"

-All participants must arrive in Granada by July 19, 2018.
-The first class meeting will be on Thursday, July 19, at 6:00 p.m.
-(Note that program housing begins on Wednesday, July 18, to give you one day to get acclimated.
-More information on this below.)
+must arrive in Granada by July 19, 2021.
+The first class meeting will be on Monday, July 19 at a time to be determined.
+(Note that the program housing begins on Sunday, July 18 to give you a day to get acclimated.
+We suggest that even if you book your own housing, you plan to arrive in Granada on July 18.
+More information below.)

 While you will be responsible for making your own travel arrangements, you will need to provide CSU Summer Arts with your travel information.